nevingeorge/Skin-Lesion-Classifier/README.md

 Authors: Nevin George and Vedansh (Zayn) Malhotra

-Our code can be found in skin_lesion_classifer_v2.ipynb
+Our code can be found in FINAL.ipynb

 ## References